How to Use Phenotyping to Guide Management of Food Allergy

 • Understanding the definition and application of clinical phenotypes

-• Describe phenotypes seen in patients with asthma, atopic dermatitis and food allergy
+• Describing phenotypes seen in patients with asthma, atopic dermatitis and food allergy

-• Apply of phenotype plus biomarker to select biologic therapy in patients with asthma and atopic dermatitis
+• Applying phenotypes plus biomarkers to select biologic therapy in patients with asthma and atopic dermatitis

 Why it matters: